-The Educational Robotics Library has educational robotics and craft kits available to the Graduate School of Education and affiliated educator and maker communities for teaching, research and outreach projects.
+The Educational Robotics Library has educational robotics and craft kits available to the Graduate School of Education, the CalTeach program, and affiliated educator and maker communities for teaching, research and outreach projects.
 Our mission is to allow students of all ages to access and develop skills with powerful, popular, yet expensive education tools.

 Engineering education, robotics, and makerspaces are increasingly common in formal K-12 school settings, and a growing number of our students would like to develop skills or conduct research in this area.
 However, these kits are quite expensive and there can be a steep learning curve for educators and researchers before they are ready to acquire and use such tools in their classrooms and studies.